-- Make sure the provider has experience treating people who have experienced a trauma.
+- Make sure the provider has experience treating people who have been through a trauma.

-- Try to find a provider who specializes in evidence-based medications for PTSD or effective psychotherapy for PTSD (for example: cognitive behavioral therapy (CBT); Cognitive Processing Therapy (CPT); prolonged exposure therapy (PE); or eye movement desensitization and reprocessing (EMDR)).
+- Try to find a provider who focuses on evidence-based medications for PTSD or effective talk therapy for PTSD, such as Cognitive Processing Therapy (CPT), Prolonged Exposure (PE) or Eye Movement Desensitization and Reprocessing (EMDR).

 - Find out what type(s) of insurance the provider accepts and what you will have to pay (out-of-pocket costs) for care.